-Bid Package 10 - Currently spans the Lower Wood River Levee from station 530+50 to 630+30.
-This package currently includes the design and construction of a new pump station, 36 relief wells, seepage berms, and earthwork fill; however, this package is currently on hold pending completion of the Corps' Lower Wood River Risk Assessment and Supplemental Report.
-The Risk Assessment and Supplemental Report will likely change the scope and cost of this package.
+Bid Package 10 - Formerly this package spanned the Lower Wood River Levee from station 530+50 to 630+30 and included the design and construction of a new pump station, 36 relief wells, seepage berms, and earthwork fill; however, this package is no longer anticipated to be designed or constructed by the FPD Council since it is anticipated that we will have already met our 35% non-federal sponsor local cost share.
+As a result, the improvements throughout this reach will be designed and constructed by USACE.